Tom5521/fsize/README.md

       --print-on-walk         Prints the name of the file being walked if a directory has been selected.
       --print-settings        Prints the current configuration values.
-  -p, --progress              Displays a file count and progress bar when counting and summing file sizes. (default true) -v, --version               version for fsize
+  -p, --progress              Displays a file count and progress bar when counting and summing file sizes. (default true)
+      --update                Automatically updates the program by overwriting the binary and regenerating the completions.
+  -v, --version               version for fsize
 ```